Manitoba's Excellence in Education Awards

 Winnipeg School Division

-Saul Correia has transformed his Grade 7 to 12 woodworking program into a dynamic and inclusive learning environment where all students, including those with exceptional needs, can thrive.
+As an educator for over 20 years, Correia has consistently demonstrated an unwavering commitment to excellence in education, ensuring students engage in rich and meaningful learning that support the development of both hard and soft skills.
+Correia has transformed his Grade 7 to 12 woodworking program into a dynamic and inclusive learning environment where all students, including those with exceptional needs, can thrive.
 By applying Universal Design for Learning principles, he intertwines the development of practical skills and theoretical knowledge of woodworking with the learning of complex mathematical concepts, resulting in more competent mathematicians and woodworkers.
 Correia fosters a sense of autonomy among students and encourages a proactive and self-directed approach to learning, through for example, the use of QR codes on machines that link to safety guidelines, instructional videos and other relevant information.
-During the COVID-19 pandemic, Correia adapted the program by creating scale model kits, allowing students to continue to engage in safe, hands-on woodworking projects from home.
+During the COVID-19 pandemic, Correia adapted the program by creating scale model kits that allowed students to continue to engage in safe, hands-on woodworking projects from home.
 In partnership with northern communities, his students built and donated dog houses to provide essential shelters for animals, fostering a sense of community engagement and empathy in students.
 As a coach of numerous sports, Correia instills in students the values of teamwork, perseverance and sportsmanship that go beyond athletics and contribute to a positive and respectful school culture.
-As an educator for over 20 years, Correia has consistently demonstrated an unwavering commitment to excellence in education, ensuring that students engage in rich and meaningful learning that support the development of both hard and soft skills for a brighter future.

 Back to Top Arrow